 I can honestly say that our family life has been enhanced tenfold by the addition of a garden room and in answer to your question…we still use the jacuzzi at least twice a week.

 4. Early on in 2018, I had a little word with myself about self care and how important it is to sometimes be a bit selfish.
 It would seem that many of you resonated with this post as it caused quite a stir.
-I think we all agreed that putting yourself first sometimes, actually has a positive effect on everyone around you.
+I think we all agree that putting yourself first sometimes, actually has a positive effect on everyone around.
 Here’s to more self care in 2019!

 I’ve heard it said lately, that the community spirit has gone out of blogging.
 As it’s one of the things I love most about this online world, I’m determined to try to keep it alive.

 Based on my findings from 2018, I think the key is to write a thought-provoking post, then add a question at the end.
 I try my hardest to respond to all the comments which can sometimes be hit and miss but I think it’s important if someone has taken the time to read and then add their view.
 Often the comments can be incredibly heart-felt and I appreciate every one.